 Example: Antenna Center freq at 6′ 7.131 MHz Raised Antenna to 20′ 7.0613 MHz

-The End-fed antenna with a 1:64 matching network is well worth building.
+The End-fed antenna with a 1:64 Matching Auto Transformer is well worth building.
 Although about 5S units down from my 20-40-80 fan dipole center up at 30′, with one pre-amp on the end-fed 5-6 feet up matched the fan dipole.
 Very nice quiet receive antenna with pre-amp off.

 Some Transceiver SWR measurements up 12′ with 10w power:

 14.100 to 14.200 – 1.1

 14.250 to 14.300 – 1.2